Connecting OpenVPN Sites with Conflicting IP Subnets¶

 So we can now access 192.168.0.33 on say site 2 as 10.10.2.33.

-To get this to work we have to use 1:1 NAT and you should note that this means that some things simply will not work, see notes below.
+This configuration requires 1:1 NAT and that means that some things may not work, see notes below.

-You need to pick two ranges for this scheme.
+Pick two ranges for this scheme.
 The first one will be the mapping subnets and the second one will be for OpenVPN client to server connections.
-I have already chosen 10.10/16 for the mappings and I am going to choose 10.254.100/24 for connections.
-The first choice gives you 253 mappings before you need to use say 10.11/16 and the second choice gives you 64 /30 subnets to link it all up.
+This example uses 10.10/16 for the mappings and 10.254.100/24 for connections.
+The first choice gives 253 mappings and the second choice gives 64 /30 subnets to link it all up.

 Examples before NAT: